 Optimizing your LSAT score is an important step to successfully moving toward your degree in law and qualifying for academic scholarships.
 Regent Law wants to help you succeed.
 Regent Law offers two LSAT Workshop sessions that focus on the three types of LSAT multiple-choice questions.
 Additional workshop components include sessions on the LSAT writing section, legal ethics and education from a Christian perspective, and the process of applying to law school.
 Both sessions are required.

 LSAT Prep Workshop Spring 2024 (Offered in person and online)

 Friday, January 12, 2024, 4:00 – 8:00 p.m. & Saturday, January 13, 2024, 9:00 a.m. – 6:00 p.m.

 - How to estimate time for each question.

 - Which question types to spend additional time practicing.

 - Systematic, substantive techniques to prepare you for test day.

-The cost for both Saturday sessions is $150.
-Current Regent students can attend for a reduced rate of $100.
 Once you have filled out the registration form, we will email you a link to our payment form to complete your registration.

 Need to take the LSAT?